 Video Credit: redwingsteelworks

-Take a look at the video if you have the time.
+Take a look at the video if you’ve the time.
 It’ll really help.

 TIP 13 Final Welds

-Once you are happy with the construction of your ramp and how the trailer ramp gate works tack welded up, you’re ready to do the full welds.
+Once you’re happy with the construction of your ramp and how the trailer ramp gate works tack welded up, you’re ready to do the full welds.

 - Weld everything up generously.